RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##        'Positive' Class : 1
     ##

+The stacked random forest with a cost matrix is one of the top performers overall.
+With outstanding **sensitivity (81%) and strong specificity (93.7%),** this model maintains excellent balance while directly incorporating business costs into training.
+It achieves the highest accuracy in the group (89.5%) and one of the highest **balanced accuracies (87.3%).** Because it both captures a large share of cancellations and avoids most costly false positives, it delivers one of the most financially optimized outcomes for hotels who want profit off of overooking but are also concerned about the cost of walking a guest.

+**Business Case Usefulness: High**

 ### Summary Table (Including Stacked Models)

 | Model | Accuracy | Kappa | Sensitivity | Specificity | Balanced Accuracy |